cfont03/Anomaly-breast-cancer-detection/README.md

 This open repository has been developed for the Master Thesis "Abnormality detection in mammographic images" during the summer semester 2022 at the Open University of Catalonia (UOC).
 The trained and tested models are the Faster R-CNN and YOLO algorithms.

-To train the different models, the open database MIAS has been used.
+To train the different models, the open database Mammographic Image Analysis Society (MIAS) has been used.
 Further information can be found in the following link: https://www.repository.cam.ac.uk/handle/1810/250394

 This repository consists of the following files: